FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 C
 ```

-**Question 159: What is a difference equation in the context of dynamical systems?**
+**What is a difference equation in the context of dynamical systems?**
 - A) An equation that describes changes in continuous systems over infinitesimal time increments.
 - B) An equation that models the discrete steps in which systems evolve over time.
 - C) A method for determining the equilibrium state of a continuous system.